naotohori/TIS2AA/README.md

 $ git clone --recurse-submodule https://github.com/naotohori/TIS2AA
 ```

-If you already clone this repository without submodules, use the following command inside the directory.
+If you already have this repository without submodules, use the following command inside the directory.

 ```sh
 $ git submodule update --init